iNZightVIT/linux/README.md

 ## To Do

 - Use a `configure` script to allow specification of script names (e.g., `start_inzight` instead of `inzight`) etc.
+- Add `make` script to create Desktop icons on Ubuntu